wandyezj/word-rhyme/statements/support.md

 # Support Statement

-The word-rhyme Add-In is provided as is with no gaurantee of quality or support.
+The word-rhyme Add-In is provided as is with no guarantee of quality or support.

 ## Contact